-Organization Energy Futures Group (EFG)

-Duties Provides technical assistance to continue research and development, and implementation assistance for the commercial programs.

-Contract Term 3/29/17 - 2/14/19

-Notes No option for extension.

-Organization Harcourt Brown & Carey (HB&C)

-Duties Under its implementation agreement with the IOUs, CAEATFA continues to rely on the ongoing technical support of, and anticipates additional assistance from, HB&C with regard to on-bill infrastructure implementation.
+Organization Energy Futures Group (EFG) Duties Provides technical assistance to continue research and development, and implementation assistance for the commercial programs.
+Contract Term 3/29/17 - 2/14/19 Notes In Q4 2018, CAEATFA released an RFP for the next Technical Advisor contract and expects to award the candidate in Q1 2019.
+Organization Harcourt Brown & Carey (HB&C) Duties Under its implementation agreement with the IOUs, CAEATFA continues to rely on the ongoing technical support of, and anticipates additional assistance from, HB&C with regard to on-bill infrastructure implementation.
 HB&C's expertise and project management assistance has been helpful in providing continuity under the programs.
 Notes HB&C is contracted to SoCalGas, and jointly funded by IOUs.